-The Permittee shall not place wind turbines or associated facilities in a location that could create an obstruction to navigable airspace of private and public airports (as defined in Minn.
+The Permittee shall not place wind turbines or associated facilities in a location that could create an obstruction to navigable airspace of public and private airports (as defined in Minn.
 R. 8800.0100, subp.
 24(a) and 24(b)) in Minnesota, adjacent states, or provinces.
 The Permittee shall apply the minimum obstruction clearance for private airports pursuant to Minn.
 R. 8800.1900, subp.
-5. Setbacks or other limitations shall be followed in accordance with the Minnesota Department of Transportation (MnDOT), Department of Aviation, and the FAA.
-The Permittee shall notify owners of all known airports within six miles of the project at least 14 day before the pre-construction meeting.
+5. Setbacks or other limitations shall be followed in accordance with the Minnesota Department of Transportation, Department of Aviation, and the Federal Aviation Administration.
+The Permittee shall notify owners of all known airports within six miles of the project prior to construction.